azinchen/nordvpn-ipsec/README.md

 [![Docker image size][dockerhub-size]][dockerhub-link]
 [![GitHub Last Commit][github-lastcommit]][github-link]

-This is an OpenVPN client docker container that use least loaded NordVPN servers.
-It makes routing containers' traffic through OpenVPN easy.
+This is an OpenVPN client docker container that uses recommended NordVPN server.
+It makes routing containers traffic through OpenVPN easy.

 ## What is OpenVPN?